iterative/dvc.org/content/docs/command-reference/checkout.md

 can now skip the second one, which is automatically run for us.
 The workspace is automatically synchronized accordingly.

-One thing to note here is when we are using `dvc checkout`, it does not affect state of files and directories listed under `.dvcignore` as these are currently untracked by DVC and `dvc checkout` synchronizes only tracked files and directories with the versions specified in the current DVC-files.
+One thing to note here is when we are using `dvc checkout`, it does not affect state of files and directories listed under `.dvcignore` as these are currently untracked by DVC and `dvc checkout` synchronizes only tracked files and directories with the versions specified in the current DVC-files. <br> See [.dvcignore](docs/user-guide/.dvcignore) for more details.